 Designing outdoor living spaces is the fun part of building a home.
 The easiest way to choose a landscape and pool designer is to pick a professional whose signature style you like; someone who is fun to work with and has a sense of adventure.
 A good landscape designer will have specialized knowledge of the specific area in which you are building in order to make the most educated plans based on what plants thrive in your hardiness zone.
 Additionally, landscape architects often possess a bachelor’s or master’s degree in this field.

 In order to design appropriate landscaping and hardscaping that will complement the home, the designer will meet the owners to learn more about their lifestyle preferences and budget, as well as to find out how the pool will be used.
-It’s important that the homeowners try to define what they are looking for, which could be as simple as tearing out pictures of what they like and don’t like from magazines.
+It is important that the homeowners try to define what they are looking for, which could be as simple as tearing out pictures of what they like and do not like from magazines.

 You want your home to look like it really belongs in your neighborhood, that it contributes to the cohesive look of your street.
-You also want to ensure the colors are appropriate for the style of the home.
-Even if you’re planning on this house being “it”, the very last forever home for your family, try to pick colors that have universal appeal, just in case you change your minds and eventually want to sell.
+You also want to ensure the exterior colors are appropriate for the style of the home.
+Even if you are planning on this house being “it”, the very last forever home for your family, try to pick exterior colors that have universal appeal, just in case you change your minds and eventually want to sell.

-You’re about to face hundreds of choices on interior finishes.
-You’ll be picking out every faucet, cabinet, countertop, tile, paint shade and doorknob for the whole house.
+You are about to face hundreds of choices on interior finishes.
+You will be picking out every faucet, cabinet, countertop, tile, paint shade and doorknob for the whole house.

-You can either do this on your own, or with the assistance of an interior designer.
-Even if you don’t employ the designer to complete the rooms with furnishings and accessories, many designers like to work at this finish level.
+You can either do this on your own or with the assistance of an interior designer.
+Even if you do not employ the designer to complete the rooms with furnishings and accessories, many designers like to work at this finish level.

-One consideration to make is that you don’t want to select finishes that are out of an appropriate price range for your neighborhood.
-You don’t want to pick things that are too cheap and would be things most future owners would like to replace, but you also don’t want to invest in finishes that so lavish you wouldn’t recoup their cost.
-Make the exception for luxuries you simply can’t live without, like that steam shower, but try to keep most finishes on par for your neighborhood.
+One consideration to make is that you do not want to select finishes that are out of an appropriate price range for your neighborhood.
+You do not want to pick things that are too cheap and would be things most future owners would like to replace, but you also do not want to invest in finishes that are so lavish you would not recoup their cost.
+Make the exception for luxuries you simply cannot live without, like that steam shower, but try to keep most finishes on par for your neighborhood.

 Also, consider the style of your home.
 For example, selecting Mediterranean finishes for a beach cottage might be quite unusual.
 Or the opposite, cottage finishes in a Mediterranean-style home.